alillje/visual-grid-generator/README.md

 ## Development

+**Development notes can be found separately in DEVELOPER.md in the root of the project.**

 This project was build with Javascript using <a href="https://reactjs.org/" target="_blank">React</a> version 18.2.0.
 In the project directory, you can run: